Database Views as Explanations for Relational Deep Learning: GNN-Specific Approach

-\paragraph{(2) $\join$} For join explanations, we apply masks during message-passing.
-Every primary/foreign-key pair corresponds to an edge type in the graph (see~\Cref{sec:prelim_rdl}).
-Thus, we learn a mask value $m_{\lambda_i} \in [0,1]$ for every edge type $\lambda_i$ in order to decide whether to retain the corresponding join in the explanation. \Cref{eq:gnn-upd} is adapted as follows:
+\introparagraph{(2) $\join$} We apply masks at message-passing, learning a mask value $m_{\lambda_i} \in [0,1]$ for every edge type $\lambda_i$.
+Since every foreign-key pair corresponds to an edge type (see~\Cref{sec:prelim_rdl}), $m_{\lambda_i}$ indicates the importance of the corresponding join. \Cref{eq:gnn-upd} becomes:

-Notice that for each edge type $\lambda_i$, the same mask component $m_{\lambda_i}$ is applied at the aggregate vector of messages irrespective of the direction $o_i$, as both directions correspond to the same join.
+For each edge type $\lambda_i$, the same mask component $m_{\lambda_i}$ is applied at the aggregate vector of messages irrespective of the direction $o_i$, as both directions correspond to the same join.
 Also, the same mask components are used across all layers $\ell$, because message-passing corresponds to the same join operation irrespective of the GNN layer.
 We replace each aggregate with a zero replacement vector $\vec u$.
-Similarly to $\proj$, continuous mask values are mapped to join explanations after thresholding.

-\paragraph{(3) $\select$} First, consider the case of a single selection predicate $\phi$.
+\introparagraph{(3) $\select$} First, consider the case of a single selection predicate $\phi$.
 We assign a mask $m_{\phi} \in [0,1]$ to all tuples that satisfy $\phi$.
 For each node $v = (R, t)$ with $\phi(t) = 1$, we set $m_{(R, t)} = m_{\phi}$.
 Masking is then applied per tuple by adapting~\Cref{eq:encoder} into: